SCT-MEV-LAB/DelinVips/README.md

 DelinVips filter can be used for determining  edges and lines pixels in the pre-processing of an image.

 ## Results
 We tested the performance of the proposed algorithm in different data sets.
-For this case, original image is a mineral ones obtained by reflected light optical microscopy (Figure \ref{a}).
+For this case, original image is a mineral ones obtained by reflected light optical microscopy.
+See Figure (a).
 This input image have resolution of 1024 x 1024 pixels,  TIFF file,  8-bits and 1,1 MB.
 By considering a Threshold parameter T=40 in the Delin filter with 3x3 mask, the processed computational time is given by  0m0,792s.

-8bit and 1024x1024 pixels input image
+Figure (a):  8bit and 1024x1024 pixels input image

 ![delin](https://user-images.githubusercontent.com/55209164/81089091-4c252300-8ed2-11ea-9610-507172798f78.jpg)

-Output image after using the Delin filter with threshold value 100.
+Figure (b):  Output image after using the Delin filter with threshold value 100.

 ![delinT100](https://user-images.githubusercontent.com/55209164/81089882-4f6cde80-8ed3-11ea-92ed-bc68b7eef2ce.jpg)